strapi/strapi/docs/3.0.0-beta.x/plugin-development/quick-start.md

 Create a development project

 1. Create a new project `cd .. && strapi new myDevelopmentProject`.
-2. `cd myDevelopmentProject && strapi start` To start the strapi project
+2. `cd myDevelopmentProject && strapi develop` To start the strapi project

 ## Plugin development Setup